markqvist/Reticulum/Contributing.md

 ## Reporting Issues

-If you have found a bug or issue in Reticulum, please report it on the [issue tracker](https://github.com/markqvist/Reticulum/issues).
+If you have found a bug or issue in this project, please report it using the [issue tracker](https://github.com/markqvist/Reticulum/issues).
+If at all possible, be sure to include details on how to reproduce the bug.

+Anything submitted to the issue tracker that does not follow these guidelines will be closed and removed without comments or explanation.

 ## Writing Code